Just added: Embedded C From Zero

 - update itself whenever a service moves or changes shape

-What just happened: none of this is what the client actually wants to be doing.
-The client wants "give me this order" and "charge this card" — it doesn't want to be a directory of internal infrastructure.
-Every one of those bullet points is complexity that has nothing to do with the app's actual job, and it multiplies with every service you add.
+What just happened: the client just wants "give me this order" and "charge this card" - not a directory of internal infrastructure.
+None of those bullet points touch the app's actual job, and the list grows with every service you add.

 What the client deals with, with a gateway